Emmett TillMurder Victim / Civil Rights Figure

 Birthplace: Chicago, Illinois

-Many scholars believe the U.S. Civil Rights movement was ignited by the brutal 1955 murder of teenager Emmett Till and the news coverage it drew.
+The brutal murder of teenager Emmett Till, and the news coverage it drew, helped ignite the civil rights movement in America in the 1950s.
 Exactly what the 14-year-old African American boy said to offend Carolyn Bryant, a 21-year-old white woman working in a Mississippi grocery store, is unclear, but it seems to have involved a fresh comment and a whistle.
 This prompted her husband, store owner Roy Bryant, and his half-brother, J.W.
-Milam, to abduct, beat and shoot Till and throw his body in a river.
+Milam, to abduct, beat and shoot Emmett Till and throw his body in a river.
 An open-casket funeral and news pictures of his disfigured face caused worldwide news coverage of the case, in which an all-white jury acquitted the killers.
 After the trial, the two men, now immune from further prosecution, confessed the killing to the magazine Look.
 The case was reopened 50 years later and Till's body was exhumed for an autopsy, but the FBI announced in 2006 that it would not file federal charges and a grand jury refused to indict in 2007.

 More on Emmett Till from Fact Monster: